quimodotcom/Malopieds-To-Outertune/README.md

 This script will basically transplant all data from the Malopieds backup, straight to a Outertune backup.

-Run the main.py, select the Malopieds backup file first and a empty Outertune backup file second.
+Run the main.py, select the Malopieds backup file.
+The script will then take a empty Outertune backup file and update it with your data.
 Then transfer the newly updated Outertune backup back to your phone and enjoy!